fightingdemons/Roulette-Strategy-Simulation/README.md

 So far, I've uploaded the Python file with my code as well as text file that contains a link to a nice website that allows you to step through the code and see how the balance and bet amount changes based on the result of each spin.

-Hpwever, I do want to do a lot more with this project in the future so keep your eyes on it if it interests you so far.
+However, I do want to do a lot more with this project in the future so keep your eyes on it if it interests you so far.